frankois944/kmp-mvvm-exploration/README.md

 So we can use koin qualifier and parameters like koin for Android.

-- We need to export an important kotlin method which resolve ObjC class to Kotlin Class
+- We need to export an important kotlin method which resolve ObjC class to Kotlin Class from Swift Application

 https://github.com/frankois944/kmp-mvvm-exploration/blob/main/Shared/src/iosMain/kotlin/fr/frankois944/kmpviewmodel/AppInit.ios.kt